 The “Fish Pond” at Quassy Amusement Park’s expanded Splash Away Bay waterpark is a huge hit with the younger generation, as seen here in these photos from Sunday.
 The new children’s play area has more than a dozen interactive H2O elements in it from Vortex Aquatic Structures of Canada.
 The Middlebury, Conn., property also constructed three new giant waterslides in the complex, which virtually doubled the size of the existing water attraction.
 2132 Middlebury Road, Route 64, Middlebury, CT.

 Recreational Complex 215 Old Hebron Rd, Colchester, CT 06415 Open seasonally, the Spray Park is the perfect place to cool off on those hot summer days.
 Though the park is self-operated and unsupervised, there are rules and regulations to be followed, including adult supervision and use of swim diapers for babies.
-The Spray Park hours are 9:00AM – 9:00PM.
+There is NO FOOD allowed in the Spray Park.
+The Spray Park is not open during the school year; the anticipated first day of operation for 2016 is Friday, June 10.

 Willow Street Park 43 Willow Street New Britain, CT 06051 The largest SPLASH PAD in New England!
-Open Memorial Day – Labor Day Weekend 10:00am -8:00pm
+Open Memorial Day through Labor Day Weekend 10:00am -8:00pm

 Rockwell Park Jacobs St & Dutton Ave Bristol, CT 06010 Rockwell Park was given by Albert and Nettie Rockwell in 1911.
 Amenities include: Basketball court, Hiking trails, Learn-to-swim pool, Lighted volleyball courts, Picnic areas, Regular playground, Skate Park, Splash pad & Toddler playground